KM8S/KM8/README.md

 ```
 Now go to your browser and access `http://localhost:8080`.
 That's it! :rocket:

-This mount `-v /your/path/to/kafkamate.json:/kafkamate.json` is needed if you want to persist your cluster configuration.
+This mount `-v /your/path/to/kafkamate.json:/kafkamate.json` is needed if you want to persist your kafka cluster configuration.
 If this is skipped then it will start with no configuration.

 ### Run locally